-This November, our Hooked on Books author and illustrator team is L.S.
+This month, our Hooked on Books author and illustrator team is L.S.
 Miller and Scott Allen Hill, the creators of Lulu and Maxwell!
 Both are Toronto born and raised, and they love keeping their children’s books as Canadian as possible.
 Check out our interview with this dynamic duo to learn more about their series that will delight readers who love spotting their favourite Toronto, Ontario landmarks from the CN Tower to Ripley's Aquarium of Canada throughout the colourful pages!

 What is Hooked On Books?